-Inversions represented the dominant structural variation within the P. phoxinus genome in terms of total size in either haplome (Table 3).
-A total of 215 inversions were identified, with the largest eight inversions making up 72% (8 Mb) of the estimated 11 Mb of inversions present in the P. phoxinus genome.
-Using Hap1 as a reference for inversion size, chromosome 6 contained the largest inversion with a size of 1.8 Mb; closely followed by a 1.7 Mb inversion on chromosome 2; a 1.5 Mb inversion on chromosome 21; a 1.1 Mb inversion on chromosomes 9 and 19, each; and finally an 800 kb inversion on chromosome 3 (Figure 7).
+Inversions represented the dominant structural variation within the P. phoxinus genome in terms of total size in either haplome (Table 4).The largest eight inversions made up 72% (8 Mb) of the estimated 11 Mb of inversions present in the P. phoxinus genome.
+Using Hap1 as a reference for inversion size, chromosome 6 contained the largest inversion with a size of 1.8 Mb; closely followed by a 1.7 Mb inversion on chromosome 2; a 1.5 Mb inversion on chromosome 21; a 1.1 Mb inversion on chromosomes 9 and 19, each; and finally, an 800 kb inversion on chromosome 3 (Figure 7).

-We investigated genes enriched in regions of copy number structural variants, specifically deletions and insertions, which can also be characterised as presence-absence variations (PAVs).
-GO terms enriched in this region of PAVs between both haplotypes include terms such as “dephosphorylation”, “peptidyl-serine phosphorylation”, and “protein processing”, which have been linked with the activation of sperm motility in numerous fish species (Dumorné et al., 2018; Zilli et al., 2008, 2017).
-Some GO terms related to development were also enriched within PAVs, such as “regulation of developmental growth” and “developmental pigmentation” (Supplementary Tables S8-S9 and Figure S6).
+We investigated what type of genes were enriched in regions of copy number structural variants, specifically deletions and insertions, which can also be characterised as presence-absence variations (PAVs).
+GO terms enriched in these regions of PAVs between both haplomes include terms such as “dephosphorylation”, “peptidyl-serine phosphorylation”, and “protein processing”, which have been linked with the activation of sperm motility in numerous fish species (Dumorné et al., 2018; Zilli et al., 2008, 2017).
+GO terms related to development were also enriched within PAVs, such as “regulation of developmental growth” and “developmental pigmentation” (Supplementary Tables S8-S9 and Figure S6).

 Genes enriched within locational structural variants, in this instance inversions, were primarily associated with immunity and transposable elements in hAT, DDE, and L1 families .
 These GO terms are “phagocytosis”, “phagosome maturation involved in apoptotic cell clearance” and “phagolysosome assembly involved in apoptotic cell clearance”.
 Phagocytosis is a conserved immune defence mechanism across multicellular organisms that prevents infection and invasion of the body by pathogens (Esteban et al., 2015; Neumann et al., 2001) (Supplementary Tables S10-S11 and Figure S7).

 Our haplotype-resolved genome allows for the identification of structural variants, such as inversions, translocations, duplications, deletions, and insertions, between both haplomes of our reference genome.
 To explore intra-individual structural variation, haplotype-resolved reference genomes have been created in various organisms, particularly in plant species (S.-P. Cheng et al., 2021; L. Jiang et al., 2022; H. Sun et al., 2022).
-It has also been utilised to a lesser degree to uncover structural variation in animals, for example, oysters (Takeuchi et al., 2022), where transposable elements played a large role in the structural variation between both haplomes, Additionally, in turkeys, structural variations have affected genes involved in disease susceptibility and fertility (Barros et al., 2023).
+It has also been utilised to a lesser degree to uncover structural variation in animals, for example, in oysters (Takeuchi et al., 2022), where transposable elements played a large role in the structural variation between both haplomes.
+Additionally, in turkeys, structural variations have affected genes involved in disease susceptibility and fertility (Barros et al., 2023).